priyasjsu/Data-Mining/README.md

 ## 2.Restaurant Recommendation system with Memory Based Collaborative Filtering
 What is Memory Based Collaborative Filtering?

-To run the memory based recommender, execute the following command in your terminal:
+##### To run the memory based recommender, execute the following command in your terminal:
-`python memory_based_recommendor.py`
+python source/memory_based_recommendor.py

 The script will download the required data files if they don't already exist and then prompt you to choose between different options.